vsrinivas/fuchsia/docs/kernel_cmdline.md

 This option asks the graphics console to use a specific font.
 Currently only "9x16" (the default) and "18x32" (a double-size font) are supported.

+## virtcon.disable

+Do not launch the virtual console service if this option is present.

+## virtcon.keep-log-visible

+If this option is present, the virtual console service will keep the debug log (vc0) visible instead of switching to the first shell (vc1) at startup.

+## virtcon.keymap=\<name>

+Specify the keymap for the virtual console.  "qwerty" and "dvorak" are supported.

+## virtcon.font=\<name>

+Specify the font for the virtual console.
+"9x16" and "18x32" are supported.

 ## ktrace.bufsize

 This option specifies the size of the buffer for ktrace records, in megabytes.